WELCOME TO CAMP SONSHINE!

 HEALTH PROCEDURES & MEDICATION

-Summer 2020 Update: Daily health care check-in – As you arrive every day, we’ll ask that parents/guardians confirm that 1) campers do not have fever, shortness of breath or cough, 2) campers have not traveled in the past 14 days, 3) campers have not come into contact with someone who has a confirmed case of COVID-19.
+Daily health care check-in – As you arrive every day, we’ll ask that parents/guardians confirm that 1) campers do not have fever, shortness of breath or cough, 2) campers have not come into contact with someone who has a confirmed case of COVID-19.
 We ask that campers stay home if they are sick.
+To check out our full COVID safety plan, click here!

 Key leadership staff at Camp Sonshine have been trained in CPR and First Aid and will take care of any basic first aid needs of the campers.
 It is important to remember that the staff members are not doctors and cannot diagnose injuries/illnesses or prescribe/recommend medication.
 Please notify the office of any medication your child is presently taking or any condition that you have not specified on the registration form.
 If your child is sick or recovering, please keep him or her at home as a protection to the other children.
 Any child having a communicable disease must have a release note sent to the office by a physician.